Disclosure: This post may contain affiliate links. Please see our privacy policy.

 • Stir the pesto and white wine vinegar together to make the WIldflower pesto vinaigrette.

 • When the quinoa is finished cooking, divide all ingredients except the pesto vinaigrette between four salad bowls or meal prep containers.
-(Watch the assembly process in the video below!)
 Drizzle on the pesto vinaigrette and serve.

 Notes

-If you have a fat loss goal, there are lots of ways to increase the volume and protein of this dish while decreasing the calories.
+If you have a fat loss goal, there are many ways to increase the volume and protein of this dish while decreasing the calories.
 Here are some things I might do:

 • Swap the dried cranberries for one cup of fresh sliced strawberries.